SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 When testing pages of the same type, algorithm updates should theoretically affect all pages equally.
 Any uplift or drop in the test group compared to the control group indicates that changes caused the difference.
 This ability to test through seasonality and algorithm updates is one benefit of SEO A/B testing.

-However, algorithm updates can be unpredictable.
+However, algorithm updates can cause sudden and uneven changes in rankings and traffic across different sections of your site.
 Test results may appear reliable during an algorithm update period.
 It is best to verify that an SEO A/B test is repeatable after the initial test concludes.

 Ignoring External Variables

 Algorithm updates are not the only factors to monitor during SEO A/B tests.
-External factors can skew data positively or negatively.
-These factors include digital PR campaigns, seasonal demand changes, and sitewide technical fixes.
+External factors such as TV campaigns, viral social posts, or industry news coverage, can artificially inflate or depress test metrics.

 Document your wider marketing activity and industry events while your test runs.
 This documentation helps you account for these variables during analysis.